enykwest/OllamaGUI/README.md

 # OllamaGUI
-A TkInter based GUI of interacting with -locally hosted LLMs, such as Ollama.
+A TkInter based GUI of interacting with locally hosted LLMs, such as Ollama.